chadananda/CocoaWallet/README.md

 ## Development roadmap

-First, set up hosting, keys, build and deploy all on Github for an extraordinarily simple maintenance CI/CD
+1. Host and build on Github with Github Actions for CI/CD
+  * Build APK on push/pull
+  * Host APK files
+  * Deploy APK on master push
+1. Polite Dero miner
+  * Dero: optimized for ARM dero mining
+  * Polite: only mine when plugged in
+  * safe: throttle by temperature

-1. Simple Dero multi-wallet with named wallets and one automatic device wallet, shows dollar values of all transactions
+1. Simple wallet with named wallets and automatic device wallet
-2. Polite ARM Dero miner (mining to device wallet by default) which only operates when plugged in and throttles by temperature
-3. Automatic overflow to cold storage
+  * show dollar values of all transactions
-4. Support for other privacy coins, support for Bitcoin
+1. Support for other privacy coins, support for Bitcoin
-5. Support for Havano exchange between coins, rules for coin movement
+1. Support for Havano exchange between coins, rules for coin movement

 ----